New budget for rakyat

 PH also has introduced lower socioeconomic aids under the B40 income group, such as:

-- RM120 given to children (up to 4 children per household) with the exclusion of OKU
+- RM120 is given to children (up to 4 children per household) with the exclusion of OKU

 - RM40 electricity bill rebate every month for the registered poor and hardcore family under e-Kasih system.